 Which horse last won the Grand National carrying top weight?

 Red Rum was the last horse to win the Grand National carrying top weight.
-The iconic horse stormed to victory in the 1974 Grand National under Brian Fletcher to defend the title he won a year previous.
+The iconic horse stormed to victory in the 1974 Grand National under Brian Fletcher to defend the title he won the previous year.

 Red Rum carried 12st that day, the top weight at the time, and because of that was priced out at 11/1 in the racing betting odds.
 Red Rum had won the 1973 race carrying just 10-05, having been the 9/1 joint favourite.
 Remarkably, the horses that finished second and third that year – Crisp and L’Escargot – each carried the full 12st.